awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 **Prerequisites**
 Before you begin, ensure that you do the following:
 + Review the rules and limitations in [Limitations and rules of Client VPN](what-is.md#what-is-limitations)\.
 + Generate the server certificate, and if required, the client certificate\.
-For more information, see [Authentication](client-authentication.md)\.
+For more information, see [Client authentication](client-authentication.md)\.

 **To create a Client VPN endpoint \(console\)**